amany9000/Weather-App/README.md

 Note:
 Location pin-pointing and the number of queries of a particular location restricted to Google Maps API.
-This brach uses the axios package in place of request package and promises used in the master branch.
+This branch uses the axios package in place of the request package and promises used in the master branch.